-- In the United States, the sponsor should submit an investigational new drug application (IND) for the FDA review and authorization.
+- In the United States, the sponsor should submit an investigational new drug application (IND) for FDA review and authorization.

 - Whether a drug requires an IND or not before marketing primarily depends on the intent of the investigation and the degree of risk associated with the use of the drug.

 - Institutional ethics committee (EC) review of the clinical investigation may be conducted in parallel with the FDA review of the IND.
-However, EC approval must be obtained before the sponsor being permitted to initiate the clinical trial.
+However, EC approval must be obtained before the sponsor is permitted to initiate the clinical trial.

 Clinical trial registry